 Notes

-- How to store: store leftovers in an airtight container in the refrigerator for up to 4 days.
+- How to store: Store leftover noodles in an airtight container in the refrigerator for up to 4 days.

-- Make ahead: Roast tomatoes and make dressing up to 24 hours ahead of time and store separately (covered) in the refrigerator.
+- Make ahead: Roast tomatoes and make sauce up to 24 hours ahead of time; store separately (covered) in the refrigerator.
+When ready to serve, prepare soba noodles and assemble with tomatoes and sauce.

 - Serve hot or cold.
-I've eaten this dish served cold and hot, depending on the season, and it's delicious both ways.
-Serve it at whatever temperature you prefer!
+Miso noodles can be served cold and hot, depending on the season, and they're delicious both ways.
+Serve them at your preferred temperature.

 - Recipe adapted from Food & Wine.